ZiYueCommentary/ZiYueCommentary/README.md

 I'm a translator who *good at using translators*, I love C++, C#, and Java, ~~though I never learn C#.~~

-Are you a developer looking for a website to host your localizations?
+Are you a developer looking for a localization management website?
 Check out [ZiYue Weblate](https://weblate.ziyuesinicization.site/) then!

 I'm not good at BlitzBasic... 😕